Burns & Plastic Surgery Care

 The Graduate Certificate comprises three modules at undergraduate level

-- Principles of Reconstructive and Plastic Surgery and Burn Injury Care, 2-4 Sept 2019
+- Principles of Reconstructive Plastic Surgery and Burn Injury Care (Course Code NURSING3028) - 6th-8th March 2023

-The above modules take place at the New Lister Building, Glasgow Royal Infirmary
+The above modules will take place at the New Lister Building, Glasgow Royal Infirmary

 The courses are suitable for professionals from across the UK and overseas.